 The study, by Olin Business School, examined how scheduling leisure activities affects the way you experience these events.
 Results showed that when you assign a specific date and time for a fun activity, it makes it feel like a chore.
 Both the anticipation of the activity as well as the enjoyment from it decreased once it was planned.

-Why is that?
 When you plan an activity you are structuring your time.
 Structured time feels more like work, a chore or an obligation.
 As a result, people become less excited and even resentful towards such scheduled leisure.
-Maybe more importantly, they also enjoy scheduled leisure significantly less than unscheduled leisure.
+Maybe more importantly, they also enjoy scheduled leisure activities significantly less than unscheduled leisure activities.

 So stop planning and start enjoying!